 Couples all want to keep their relationship alive, vital, interesting.
 There is a certain fire that comes with the beginning of love.
 You naturally want that to endure.
-You want to look forward to a lifetime of connection and intimacy.
+You want to look forward to a lifetime of connection and emotional intimacy.

 But that intensity often goes away.
 It gets lost in the errands of life that spring up like so many weeds; bills have to be paid, kids taken to school, dry cleaning picked up.